-Here you are again, at the gym.
+You're at the gym again.
 You’ve done this a thousand times, maybe tens of thousands.
 And let’s be honest: It can get very repetitive after a while.
-Sure, you change your split from time to time, you shake up the exercises, you do your best to get fired up with motivation.
-But you’re only human.
+Sure, you change your split from time to time, you shake up the exercises, you do your best to get fired up with motivation, but you’re only human.

-What if there were an easy way to turn your workouts around, make them fun again, and, more importantly, make them productive again?
-Here are seven "theme workouts" that can help you do just that.
+Wouldn't it be nice if there was an easy way to turn your workouts around, make them fun again, and, more importantly, make them productive again?
+Here are six approaches that can help you do just that:

 No matter what the exercise, you can set an ambitious number of reps to aim for.
 The challenge here is to choose a number that's outside of your comfort zone, and then take as many sets as you need to get there.

 Let’s say your goal is 50 reps of chin-ups.
 Your first couple of sets might be 10-12 reps.
 As you get tired, that may drop to 6-8 reps.
 By the end, it takes all your energy to grind out a bunch of 2-3-rep sets to reach 50.
 That's fine!

 Another plan: Aim for 50 reps of the squat or bench press using 60 percent of your 1RM.
 Take as many sets as you need to hit your target number.

 With all of these sets, stop a rep or two before failure, and feel free to use bands or assistive machines or use less weight.
 Limit your rest periods to one minute at the most.

 3. 10 Sets of 10

 In the old days, "10 sets of 10" was a staple among bodybuilders.
 Let's bring it back.

 Choose one exercise for one body part—maybe bench press, squat, barbell row, or military press.
 Pick a weight that isn’t exactly challenging for 10 reps, but that isn't too light, either.
 Use this weight for all 10 sets.